The Home Lab

 The next task was to get ESXi installed.
 I did some preliminary research on the NICs which were Realtek RTL8111G units.
 I quickly found that newer versions of ESXi didn’t have these drivers baked in, so I started looking at how to add the drivers into ESXi.
 I followed an article from sysadminstories.com for the how-to.
 I started with ESXi 6.5.0 update 2 offline bundle.
 Free ESXi doesn’t have a 6.7 offline bundle that I could find.

 Once you have a USB ESXi image ready, plug it in.
 Set the bios order to boot via USB and install ESXi.
 I decided to install a SATA SSD in my ODRIOD as I had an extra 64GB drive laying around which saved on the build cost.
-I also had to manually modify precheck.py during the ESXi installation since the system detected less than 4GB of RAM and my other RAM module wasn’t working.
-Here’s another article that shows the steps from simon-simonnaes.blogspot.com.
+A side note, you will have to manually modify precheck.py during the ESXi installation since if you do have a working 4GB RAM SODIMM.
+You can find directions on those steps from simon-simonnaes.blogspot.com.

 I then loaded up one of my favorite virtual network operating systems, Extreme Networks virtual_EXOS ISO from the Extreme Networks GitHub page.
 If you get the following error during the EXOS installation “mount: mounting /dev/hdc on /mnt/a failed: No such device or address” make sure your VM cd-rom drive is on IDE controller 1 and set to Master in Vmware.
 I added the first Realtek NIC assigned to vSwitch0 on port 2 of EXOS and the second Realtek NIC assigned to a new vSwitch to port 3 on EXOS.
 I’m now running a two-port virtual_EXOS system that bridges traffic across both ODROID-H2 NICs.

 With three H2s, I could also try and build an HCI demo lab possibly running Nutanix CE.
 A FreeNAS build would also be a cool project.
-You’d have to check driver support, but as of the end of December 2018, the ODROID H2 is still on back order.
+You’d have to check driver support.
+Sometimes the ODROID H2 is on back order from Odroid, but you can always find one on ebay.
 Overall, this was a pretty fun build.